postspectacular/devart-codefactory/README.md

 The frontend is a single page application and makes heavy use of [core.async's](https://github.com/clojure/core.async) pub-sub bus/mechanism to deal with event handling and communicate between its various modules.
 Each module stores its state in a local atom.
 Furthermore, there's an extensive configuration to customize module & routing behavior.
 See `codefactory.config` namespace for further details.

 At the heart of the app's functionality are two libraries: [thi.ng/geom](http://thi.ng/geom) & [thi.ng/morphogen](http://thi.ng/morphogen).
-All WebGL functionality is provided by the [geom-webgl](https://github.com/thi-ng/geom/blob/develop/geom-webgl/src/index.org) module, whereas the actual shape operations are realized by the core Morphogen DSL.
+All WebGL related functionality is provided by the [geom-webgl](https://github.com/thi-ng/geom/blob/develop/geom-webgl/src/index.org) module, whereas the actual shape operations are realized by the Morphogen DSL on top of the geom-core libs.

 #### src-fabricate